mvonbodun/vtex-cli-utils/impex/README.md

 1.443 [INFO] - finished generating product specifications file 1.443 [INFO] - Finished data load
 ```
+*Note*: The action **genproductspecsfile** creates all the specifications as a **FieldTypeId** of "1" which is "Text".
+If you want a defined set of values for the Specification, and used a FieldTypeId of "6" which is "Radio Button" you will need to handle this manually.
+This should only matter if you plan to use the VTEX Admin interface to create new products and want to be able to select a value rather than manually enter the text.

 ### Running a Product Specification Import
 To run a product specification import:
 ```